 - There is a $30 booking fee following arrest.

-Note: If you post a cash bond, you will receive it back in full at the end of the case (assuming that the inmate obeys all the conditions of the bond, and appears in court).
+Note: In some cases, if you post a cash bond, you may receive it back in full at the end of the case (assuming that the inmate obeys all the conditions of the bond, and appears in court).
 A surety bond (using a bonding agent) is like renting money for a fee – you will only receive back a portion of the money that was posted as a fee for the agent.

 There are many reasons to open an account for an inmate in the Larimer County Jail.
 Inmates have the option to purchase commissary items – extra items to supplement their diet or hygiene.
 There are multiple ways to put funds into an account for an inmate: